Category: Unemployment

 Certainly, feedback shared by an employer can lead to a denial of benefits.
 However, the employer is not the decision maker.
 Luckily, a denied claim is appealable.

-Minnesota law 268 is a chapter of rules that impact appeals for unemployment.
-Many people find out about this chapter of laws by seeing MN Statute 268.095 on a letter from the unemployment office.
+Minnesota law 268 is a chapter of rules that impact appeals for UI benefits.
+Many people find out about this chapter upon getting a letter in the mail.

 Cases involving employees accused of employment misconduct require a different legal analysis.